London Bridge has fallen down

 It’s interesting to note that the white chalk cliffs of southern England seem to be eroding 10 times faster than is estimated using the uniformitarian time scale.
-Measurements over the past 150 years showed an erosion rate of 22-32 cm/yr, whereas calculations over the past 7k years (of inferred history) indicated 2-6 cm/yr (Hurst M D et al, 2016).
+Measurements over the past 150 years showed an erosion rate of 22-45 cm/yr (quartiles), with a median of 36 cm/yr, whereas calculations over the past 7k years (of inferred history) indicated 2-6 cm/yr (Hurst M D et al, 2016).
 Unfortunately these results were interpreted as an acceleration in erosion in recent times rather than due to the different methodologies they used.
 But they were comparing different quantities, like apples with oranges!
 So coastal cliffs comprised of soft rock like limestone can erode at rapid rates.

 Appendix B: Different explanations of geological history

 The earth’s geological and climatological history has determined the current geomorphological and geological structure of the earth.
 At present there are two main explanations of the earth’s geological and climatological history.
 One (Biblical) is based on recorded history in the Bible and the other (Uniformitarian) is based on assuming that the present (processes today) is the key to the past (ancient processes) and on the hypothetical geologic time scale.
 The biblical explanation allows for catastrophic events (such as the flood of Noah), whereas the Uniformitarian explanation minimizes the role of catastrophic events (because it has a preference for gradual events).
 The biblical explanation mainly involves rapid processes over short periods of time, whereas the Uniformitarian explanation mainly involves slow processes over long periods of time.